 Traditional southern cooking has been banished to the "unhealthy" side of the culinary ledger.
 We've come to think of the typical "down home" style of southern cooking as being filled with foods high in fat, sugar, and salt.
 I'm the first to admit that fried chicken, mac n cheese, and pecan pie are not exactly superfoods that are kind to either our waistlines or our arteries.
 But, tasty as that type of meal might occasionally be, it is the stereotype, not the epitome of southern cooking.
 Traditional southern cooking can be as healthy as it is delicious.
 In fact, many of the foods used to prepare those traditional southern meals don't just nourish the body - they feed the spirit by lifting our mood.

 It's true that those dishes can be found, with their own distinctive southern style preparation, in every good southern cook's arsenal.
-In fact, my grandma's mac n cheese and my mama's pecan pie will have you packing your bags and asking to be adopted into the family.
+In fact, one bite of my grandma's fried chicken and my mama's pecan pie will have you packing your bags and asking to be adopted into the family.
 But, those dishes are the exception, to be enjoyed occasionally and in moderation, not the basis of everyday meals.

-Collard greens are front and center of any southern meal.
+Collard greens are front and center of any traditional southern meal.

 Can you really call it a traditional southern meal if it doesn't include sweet potatoes?